Pagadian: Transportation

-Tricycles or Bao-Bao is the primary public transport in the urban center while jeepneys ply the city's rural barangays.
+The tricycle or bao-bao is the primary public transport in the urban center while jeepneys ply the city's rural barangays.
 Private vehicles comprises the largest percentage of the traffic.
 Buses, minibuses, and jeepneys are the modes of transportation for transients bound for the neighboring municipalities and other parts of Zamboanga del Sur.
 These short-travel transports also serve the bus terminal which is located downtown.

 Airport.
 The city is served by a Principal Airport Class 1 (or major domestic).
 It is located in Barangay Muricay, approximately five kilometers from the city proper.
 The airport serves as the only air portal in the Province of Zamboanga del Sur with direct flights to and from Manila and Cebu.

 Seaport.
 The port of Pagadian City is served by shipping lines operating for both passenger and cargo vessels.
 Ports of call include Zamboanga City, Jolo and Siasi in Sulu, Bongao and Sitangkai in Tawi-tawi, and Cotabato City.